 SEO stands for search engine optimization, and it basically just means optimizing your content to make it more visible in search engines like Google.
 Here’s the thing…

 Google traffic is VERY difficult to get, depending on what your blog is about, and it takes a lot of time before it starts paying off.

-The best SEO courses are pretty expensive and it can be months or more before you see a return on your efforts, if ever.
+Mastering SEO can be difficult, especially at first, and it can be months or more before you see a return on your efforts.